miklevin/MikeLev.in/botify-api.md

 *Data saved to `first_500_urls.csv`*

 **Rationale**: To show you the main endpoint for listing 500 lines at a time, paging and quick aggregate queries.
-To show you how `org` and `project` are in the url (so you notice them disappearing later when we do csv downloads).
+To show you how `org` and `project` are in the url (so you notice them disappearing later when we export csv downloads).
 To introduce the infinitely popular and useful `pandas` data library for manipulating ***row & column*** data.

 ```python
 import json